Police: Illinois girl, 3, fell from window, died from cold

-Rock Island police said Charlotte Handelman appears to have fallen out of a second-floor window at her family's Rock Island home between 11 p.m.
+Charlotte Handelman appears to have fallen out of a second-floor window at her family's Rock Island home between 11 p.m.
 Monday and 6 a.m.
-Tuesday, when she was found outside.
+Tuesday, when she was found outside, police said.

-She was pronounced dead at UnityPoint Health-Trinity Rock Island and preliminary autopsy findings show she died from hypothermia, The (Moline) Dispatch/The Rock Island Argus reported.
+The home is in the Quad Cities area, which is located along the Illinois-Iowa state line.
+She was pronounced dead at a hospital and preliminary autopsy findings show she died from hypothermia, The (Moline) Dispatch/The Rock Island Argus reported.

 Rock Island County Coroner Brian Gustafson called the child's death “absolutely tragic.”